 Larsen won a Guggenheim Fellowship in 1930, the first black American woman to do so, and used this to travel to Europe.
 In the same year, she was accused of plagiarism, over a magazine short story, “Sanctuary” (the plot was similar to that of an English short story), and – although the accusations were never proved – was forced to publish an “Author’s Explanation.”
 While abroad, Larsen worked on her next novel, “Mirage;” this was rejected by Knopf, however, and never published.
 Larsen and Imes divorced in the mid-1930s, and Larsen returned to nursing work soon after.
 She worked as a nurse until her death, having broken all ties to her past life, including literary work and friendships.
 All manuscripts of Larsen’s work are lost (including those of two unpublished novels); many of her letters to friends survive, however, and are held in various collections.

+Anna Girling, University of Edinburgh

 References and Further Reading